-The FINRA arbitration lawyers at Meyer Wilson handle arbitration hearings nationwide.
-FINRA arbitrations and preconference hearings take place close to where the investor lives.
+The securities arbitration lawyers at Meyer Wilson handle arbitration hearings nationwide.
+Arbitrations and pre-conference hearings take place close to where the investor lives.
 We are based out of Ohio and California, but we have the ability to travel to any state to represent defrauded investors at these hearings.